1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 But the pattern is a little more complicated:

-### Yearly distribution of box office receipts by year
+### Yearly distribution of domestic box office receipts by year

 <div class='year-distribution full-width'></div>